 Edison, New Jersey, is the namesake of Thomas Edison — easy to assume.
 But what you might not know is that this town used to be the home of Edison’s laboratory in Menlo Park.
 And while this town is steeped in history, the present state of Edison is making its own waves, thanks to its many amenities and charm.

 Located an hour from Manhattan (hour and a half if you’re taking transit), Edison has a population of almost 107,000, and almost half of that population is Asian.
-This diversity leaves many feeling as though Edison offers a unique, desirable blend of international values along with other perks, like a strong public school system and a plethora of youth sporting opportunities.
+This makes Edison one of the best areas to live in New Jersey if you’re looking for diversity.
+Edison offers a unique, desirable blend of international values along with other perks, like a strong public school system and a plethora of youth sporting opportunities.
 Even if group sports aren’t your — or your child’s — thing, there are still myriad ways to enjoy the Edison scenery.
 Edison is home to the Rutgers Ecological Preserve, a protected nature site that has a number of walkable trails, for example.

-A two-story home in Manalapan, New Jersey, features a brick and siding exterior, a two-car garage, and professional landscaping.
+A split-level home in Manalapan, New Jersey, featuring a brick and siding exterior, a two-car garage, and professional landscaping.

-Manalapan, New Jersey, has a tight-knit community and top-rated schools, making it an attractive locale for families who want to be within driving distance of several metropolitan cities.
+With its tight-knit community, top-rated schools, and central location, Manalapan is one of the best places to live in New Jersey for families who want to be within driving distance of several metropolitan cities.

 (Source: Melissa DeSantis Real Estate via Facebook)